Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights

-Offline anomaly detection has shown to be useful in different applications where it is possible to gather and process background data, such as post-incident analysis, breast cancer detection, and gravitational waves detection.
-However, offline models are not enough for many real-world dynamic applications as they do not consider any change in the normal class.
+Offline anomaly detection has shown to be useful in different applications where it is possible to gather and process background data, such as post-incident analysis \cite{goldstein2016comparative}, breast cancer detection \cite{9618843} and gravitational waves detection \cite{corizzo2020scalable}.
+However, offline models are not sufficient for many real-world dynamic applications as they do not consider any change in the normal class.

 Online anomaly detection methods partially address this limitation, providing learning systems with continuous updating capabilities.
 However, the underlying assumption is that only the most recent information is required to maintain satisfactory performance on the anomaly detection task.
 In this context, forgetting is a desirable property that allows the model to prevent obsolescence \cite{krawczyk2015one}.
-This behavior is considered to be enough to deal with many dynamic learning settings such as web traffic anomaly detection, crowd anomaly detection, and fatigue detection.
-It is also possible to detect whether concept drift occurred by monitoring the statistical properties or the model's error rate, and updating anomaly detection models to reflect the most recent conditions of the environment.
+This behavior is considered to be sufficient to deal with many dynamic learning settings such as crowd anomaly detection \cite{FENG2017548} and fatigue detection \cite{laxhammar2013online}.
+It is also possible to detect whether concept drift occurred by monitoring the statistical properties or the model's error rate, and updating anomaly detection models to reflect the most recent conditions of the environment \cite{krawczyk2015one}.
 However, methods coupled with concept drift detection also follow the assumption that only the most recent data is relevant for the anomaly detection task.
 As a result, these methods are prone to forgetting past knowledge, which is a shortcoming in domains with recurring tasks.

-Many real-world domains may greatly benefit from the adoption of lifelong anomaly detection, as they are inherently characterized by dynamic and quickly evolving conditions, as well as recurring conditions.
-This characteristic calls for model capabilities that foster simultaneous adaptation and knowledge retention.
+Many real-world domains may greatly benefit from the adoption of lifelong anomaly detection, as they are inherently characterized by dynamic and quickly evolving conditions, as well as recurring conditions. {These challenges require} model capabilities that foster simultaneous adaptation and knowledge retention.
 In the following, we describe three out of many possible real-world domains where such model capabilities are required.